platformio/platformio-core/docs/ide/cloud9.rst

 .. image:: ../_static/ide/cloud9/ide-cloud9-init-project.png

-3. If you prefer to work with PlatformIO CLI, then you can process project using Cloud IDE Terminal and the next commands:
+3. If you prefer to work with :ref:`core` CLI, then you can process project using Cloud IDE Terminal and the next commands:

     * :ref:`cmd_run` - build project